linroger/FinanceCompendium/VI. Derivatives/Reference/The Handbook of Financial Instruments/Chapter 24 Investment-Oriented Life Insurance.md

 If an insurance policy did not meet the seven-pay test at time of issue, it was deemed to be a Modified Endowment Contract (MEC) and the tax advantages were reduced as follows.
 MECs have two important tax disadvantages relative to standard life insurance policies (non-MECs).
 First, policy loans on a MEC are made on a LIFO (last in-first out) basis—that is, the investment earnings, not the cost basis, is borrowed first and is taxable.
 The remainder of the loan up to the cash value of the policy is the cost basis and not subject to tax.
 Second, MECs are subject to a  $10\%$  penalty on any taxable gains borrowed before age  $59 \frac{1}{2}$  (similar provisions exist on annuities, as discussed in a later section).

 Next consider the seven-pay test for determining whether the policy is a MEC.
 The seven-pay test is an artificial standard developed by the IRS based on the level premium concept.
 First, the premium for a level premium seven-year paid policy is calculated.
 The test or standard for determining whether an insurance policy is a MEC is that the premium actually paid on the policy during the first seven years cannot be greater than the seven-year pay level on a year-by-year basis.
-For example, if the seven-year pay amount calculated is  $1,000 per year for seven years, the premium paid can be no more than$ 1,000 during the first year; similarly no more than $2,000 during the first two years; and up to $7,000 during the first seven years.
+For example, if the seven-year pay amount calculated is  \$1,000 per year for seven years, the premium paid can be no more than\$ 1,000 during the first year; similarly no more than \$2,000 during the first two years; and up to \$7,000 during the first seven years.
 If the actual premiums paid are greater than any of these amounts, the policy is a MEC.
 Whether or not a policy is a MEC should be determined and be divulged to the policy owner before the policy is written.

 If a policy is deemed a MEC when it is written, it remains a MEC throughout its life.
 However, a policy which is initially a non-MEC can be subsequently deemed to be a MEC if premium payments accelerate.